Zika Virus (Online CE Course)

 Author information: David J. Moffa, PhD, BCLD, has over 30 years of experience in the healthcare industry as an executive manager, clinical laboratory director, and medical laboratory scientist.
 He is currently a technical consultant for Kentmere Healthcare, Wilmington, DE, and until his retirement, was the Regional Director for LabCorp, Inc. He holds a PhD in medical biochemistry from the School of Medicine, West Virginia University.

-Course Description: This course is intended to provide a detailed description of the virology and pathogenesis of the Zika virus, including the modes of transmission, symptoms, and infection risks.
-The primary laboratory tests used for Zika virus identification are included.
-The CDC's Zika virus testing algorithms for symptomatic and asymptomatic individuals are reviewed, emphasizing the evaluation of women and newborns with peripartum Zika virus exposure.
-Finally, the prevention and treatment of Zika virus infections and the status of vaccine development is examined.
+Course Description: This course provides a summary of the virology and pathogenesis of the Zika virus, including the modes of transmission, symptoms, and infection risks.
+It also includes the primary laboratory tests used for Zika virus identification.
+Finally, it examines the prevention and treatment of Zika virus infections and the status of vaccine development.

 How to Subscribe